Chittaranjan National Cancer Institute

-Chittaranjan National Cancer Institute (CNCI) is a cancer care hospital and research institute and one of the 27 regional cancer centres in India.
+Chittaranjan National Cancer Institute (CNCI) is a 660 bedded cancer care hospital and research institute and one of the 27 regional cancer centres in India.
 It is located in Kolkata near Jatin Das Park metro station at Hazra crossing.
 It was formally inaugurated by Irène Joliot-Curie on 12 January 1950, as Chittaranjan Cancer Hospital, named after Chittaranjan Das, who donated land and property for the cause.
 This campus (first campus) also serves as a cancer research centre.

 History

 The origins of CNCI trace back to the establishment of the Chittaranjan Cancer Hospital (CCH), which was formally inaugurated on January 12, 1950, by Nobel laureate Irène Joliot-Curie.
 The hospital was founded with the support of Dr. B.C.
 Roy, an eminent physician and then Chief Minister of West Bengal, and named in honor of Chittaranjan Das, who donated land and property for the cause.
 Initially focused on cancer treatment, the hospital expanded its scope to include basic and clinical research with funding from government organizations.